Stop the Cycle

 Deaths

-IHME’s Local Burden of Disease demonstrates that there can be significant inequities within countries, such as in Nigeria and Ethiopia.
-Though challenges vary by region, success stories like Peru can serve as a model of nationwide progress.
+The United Nations Inter-agency Group for Child Mortality Estimation (UN IGME) data demonstrates that there can be significant inequities between countries.
 For a deeper look at progress, challenges, and opportunities in each high-burden country, check out these Child Health Spotlights from Save the Children and UNICEF.

 We can make public health gains when we invest in the right solutions and strategies—and then motivate policymakers to accelerate progress and ‘finish the job.’
 Often, the biggest obstacle is people thinking that aid doesn’t pay off.
 With diarrhea, it has and still can.